psychoanalytic psychotherapy as a process

 Psychoanalysis started with the discoveries of Sigmund Freud a century ago.
 Its methods have changed and developed since then but the psychoanalytic psychotherapy process is still based on the idea that to talk about our feelings and thoughts and to put them into words is therapeutic.

-psychoanalytic psychotherapists in Brighton aims to influence deeper layers of the personality at the source of the person’s difficulties.
+psychoanalytic psychotherapy aims to influence deeper layers of the personality at the source of the person’s difficulties.

 It is a process which is based on the observation that we manage painful feelings and difficult thoughts by putting them out of our mind, as a way of getting rid of them.